digital-asset/daml/docs/source/daml/patterns/initaccept.rst

     :end-before: -- END_COIN_ISSUE_AGREEMENT

 .. figure:: images/initiateaccept.png
+   :alt: The Intiate and Accept Pattern, showing how the CoinIssueProposal contract (an initiate contract), when accepted, returns the resulting CoinIssueAgreement contract.

    Initiate and Accept pattern diagram

 Trade-offs
 **********